 Summary and Next Steps

 Hope that helps.
 If you are still researching, this article is part of our series on How to create a private cloud.
 If you have questions about balancing Control Plane needs with Compute and Storage in a hyper converged private cloud please ask them in the comments below or find me on LinkedIn.
+You might also be interested in a cost analysis – see Cost Tipping Points for Private vs Public Cloud.

 If you are wondering why this is written from an OpenStack perspective – check out Why is OpenStack Important for Small Business.